 - Student, and escorting parents – see www.princeedwardisland.ca/en/service/apply-enter-pei-student

-- Travelling worker
+- PEI resident travelling worker

 - Request for reconsideration of previous travel application

-Process to apply to enter PEI
+Process to Apply to Enter PEI

 - Complete a self-assessment to determine if you are eligible to apply.